adrien-thierry/hmf-training-en/markdowns/en/algorithm_v2_en.md

 ## **if, else if, else**

-The si is a condition, for example:
+The if is a condition, for example:

 ```
 int     var = 2;